 Applied Research and Innovation Services' full-time research and service staff members are here to make your applied research project a success.
 From a team of dedicated, industry-experienced researchers to the people working behind the scenes to ensure our processes and equipment are running smoothly — upwards of 40 people are here, solely to work with you.

 Rick Tofani, P.ENG., MBA

-As the Director of Applied Research and Innovation Services at SAIT, Rick Tofani oversees a research and support staff of over 40 full-time employees, the execution of a yearly average of $5 to $6 million in research projects, and a team of researchers investigating the development of new technologies and processes in green-building, clean energy, sports and wellness, prototype design, fabrication and testing, IT, and unmanned systems.
+As the Director of Applied Research and Innovation Services at SAIT, Rick Tofani oversees a research and support staff of over 40 full-time employees, the execution of a yearly average of $5 to $6 million in research projects and a team of researchers in investigating the development of new technologies and processes in green-building, clean energy, sports and wellness, prototype design, fabrication and testing, IT and unmanned systems.

-Rick has a Master's of Business Administration from the University of Saskatchewan and a Bachelor of Science in Geological Engineering from Queens University.
+Rick has a Master's in Business Administration from the University of Saskatchewan and a Bachelor of Science in Geological Engineering from Queen's University.

 David Silburn, BA EnvSt., M.Arch.